CNHume/Samples/LCS/Doc/LCS Overview.md

 ## Legend

-    A, B are input strings of lengths m, n respectively, and labelled such that m &leq; n p is the length of the LCS
+    A, B are input strings of lengths m, n respectively p is the length of the LCS
     M is the set of match pairs (i, j) such that x[i] == y[j] r is the magnitude of M
-    s is the magnitude of the alphabet Σ of distinct symbols in x + y
+    s is the magnitude of the alphabet of distinct symbols in x + y

 ## References